2012 NCATE/CTC Accreditation Site Visit News

 The School of Education at Sonoma State University views accreditation as a process for assessing and enhancing academic and educational quality through candidate assessment and peer review.
 Like all CSU programs, we engage in ongoing evaluation, review, and improvement efforts every academic year.
 We are proud of our stellar record and solid program evaluations.

 We routinely gather data including culminating teacher performance assessment, candidate survey of program effectiveness, and post graduate and employer survey of beginning teacher effectiveness.
-Key assessment data is collected at admission, mid-point, conclusion and post graduate points.
+Key assessment data are collected at admission, mid-point, conclusion and post graduate points.
 These data are used to evaluate, validate, improve all programs; as well as prepare institutional reports that address program and accrediting agencies standards.
 These reports are validated by a team of examiners that review institutional data and evidence and interview all major SSU School of Education constituencies – current candidates (students), faculty, staff, administrators and P-12 colleagues (mentor teachers, administrators and others with knowledge about the School and its programs.
 We are committed to continually engage our stakeholders in meaningful processes of review, evaluation, response, and improvement.

 The California Commission on Teacher Credentialing (CTC)